Football in Honduras: Honduran Football Association

 The national association is the Federación Nacional Autónoma de Fútbol de Honduras (FENAFUTH), headquartered in Tegucigalpa.
 The FENAFUTH was founded in 1935 by representatives of a small number of Honduran clubs.
 It joined FIFA in 1946 and co-founded CONCACAF in 1961.

 FENAFUTH has not had great success.
 Bad financial management, its lack of planning, and in some cases its politicisation, has sometimes provoked chaos in this sporting entity.
-Honduras has only qualified for three World Cups, one Olympic tournament (2000), and 4 youth World Cups (Tunisia 1976, Qatar 1997, Nigeria 1999, Holland 2005), three of which represented Honduras in a disastrous way due faulty planning.
+Honduras has qualified for three World Cups, five Olympic tournaments (2000, 2008, 2012, 2016, 2020), and 9 youth World Cups (Tunisia 1977, Qatar 1995, Nigeria 1999, Holland 2005, Egypt 2009, New Zealand 2015, South Korea 2017, Poland 2019, Argentina 2023.)

 FENAFUTH was re-structured with the creation of the selection committee.
 This committee is now in charge of planning out and selecting.
 The rest of the federation, on the other hand, is in charge of planning and monitoring youth teams.
 These changes began to bear fruit with the qualification of the Under-17 team to the World Cup in Korea 2007.
-Alfredo Hawit is a great footballer and current president of the CONCACAF.